 Everyone is invited to the first Office of Service Learning and Civic Engagement Community Partnership Conference on Tuesday, Oct.
 8, to discuss organizational needs and possibilities for OSLCE collaboration.

-Public Safety would like to advise the University of St. Thomas community of several incidents recently reported by the Minneapolis Police Department via MPD Action Alerts.
+Public Safety would like to alert the University of St. Thomas community of suspicious activity recently reported at off campus locations.

 As someone who studied microelectromechanical systems and diode lasers in graduate school, took a company public with godfather of telecom startups Milton Chang and now works full-time while running his own company creating solar cells under contract with NASA, Mike Nesnidal is not your typical business school candidate.

 Final-tally numbers haven’t changed much but the composition of the student body is evolving.
 Reflecting a trend in recent years, we have more undergrads and fewer graduate students, and a more diverse group than ever.